In addition to your web application itself, the New Relic Ruby agent also has the ability to instrument your Resque jobs.

 resolv-replacelibrary from Ruby's standard library to replace Ruby's native DNS resolution code with a pure Ruby version.

-The Ruby agent uses a background thread in the Resque master process to send data to New Relic servers.
-In some environments, this thread will acquire a native lock during DNS resolution (when resolving the hostnames of New Relic servers).
+The Ruby agent uses a background thread in the Resque master process to send data to the New Relic collector.
+In some environments, this thread will acquire a native lock during DNS resolution (when resolving the hostnames of New Relic collectors).

 If this native lock is held by the background thread while the main Resque master process's main thread calls fork to create a child process, it will still be marked as held in the forked child process.
 However, since